NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter1.md

 # Hint: use the head() and dim() functions!

-# Observe plot of training set.
+# 4. Make a scatter plot of training set variables x=age and y=wage, with color=education.
-qplot(age, wage, data=training, color=education)
+qplot(x= , y= wage, data=training, color=education)

-# Create your randomForest model.
+# 5. Now create your randomForest model.
 Your target variable (y) is wage_range.
 Your predictor variable (x) is age.
-Data = training. ntree=800.
+Jobclass and education have been added to the model as well.
+Set data = training and ntree=800.
 rf_model <- randomForest(x=    ~ y=   + jobclass + education, data =  , importance = TRUE, ntree=  )